Multimodal G-Eval

 You'll also need to supply any additional arguments such as expected_output and context if your evaluation criteria depends on these parameters.

-The inputs and actual_outputs of an MLLMTestCase is a list of strings and/or MLLMImage objects.
+The inputs and actual_outputs of an MLLMTestCase are lists of strings and/or MLLMImage objects.

 Usage

-To create a custom metric that uses MLLMs for evaluation, simply instantiate an MultimodalGEval class and define an evaluation criteria in everyday language:
+To create a custom metric that uses MLLMs for evaluation, simply instantiate a MultimodalGEval class and define an evaluation criteria in everyday language:

 from deepeval.metrics import MultimodalGEval